 Alternative Format Text

-New as of Summer 2016: The University of Pittsburgh has partnered with SensusAccess to offer a file converter tool that makes inaccessible documents (such as Word or PDF files) into more accessible media (such as searchable PDFs, audio MP3 files, Braille, or e-text).
+The University of Pittsburgh is a partner with SensusAccess to offer a file converter tool that makes inaccessible documents (such as Word or PDF files) into more accessible media (such as searchable PDFs, audio MP3 files, Braille, or e-text).
 SensusAccess is available to all Pitt faculty, staff, students, and alumni that have an active University email address.
 Please note that the quality of the converted document depends on the quality of the original document, and all conversion files will be delivered via email.
 Click here to try it out!

 In addition to SensusAccess, students approved for alternative format accommodations have the option to submit an alternative format request form.
 Follow these steps to formally request your books through DRS each semester:

 - Find the list of your required course materials.

 - Check if your course materials exist already in an accessible format.
 You can order books directly from the following sites: